-With a grant from the National Science Foundation, UNC Asheville’s Chemistry Department has established the Chemistry Scholars program.
+With a grant from the National Science Foundation, UNC Asheville’s Chemistry and Biochemistry Department has established the Chemistry Scholars program.
 The Chemistry Scholars program offers excellent student support services for Chemistry majors from the beginning of their freshman year through graduation and scholarships for Chemistry majors.

 In partnership, the Chemistry & Biology department offer the GlaxoSmithKline Foundation Scholarship.
 For additional information, visit the GlaxoSmithKline Foundation Scholarship website.

 Scholarship for Chemistry Majors

 - The Chemistry Scholars programs has scholarships available for chemistry majors who demonstrate academic merit and financial need.

 - Scholarships can fund up to 100% of a student’s demonstrated financial need and are renewable for 4 years (based on continuing academic merit).

 Academic merit is evaluated by: